 On September 2nd of 2008 a web browser was released that changed my browsing habits forever, this web browser was known as Google Chrome.
 Shortly after it was released, it put a wedge into my monogamous relationship with Mozilla Firefox and caused us to separate after many years.
 I have been using Chrome as my primary browser for years with no complaints, that is until I took part in my Unorthodox Computer Challenge.

 I have been hearing complaints for several years on the internet that Google Chrome is a memory hog however as most of the machines I use daily have over 8 GB of RAM (often 16-32 GB), this was never much of a problem for me.
-Now that my primary machine is limited to 2 GB of soldered in RAM, I am really feeling the pain as Google Chrome was often so slow when 2 or more tabs were in play that it was unusable.
+Now that (Affiliate Link)my primary machine is limited to 2 GB of soldered in RAM, I am really feeling the pain as Google Chrome was often so slow when 2 or more tabs were in play that it was unusable.
 GMail’s web interface took over a minute to render and Google Plus was completely unusable.
 Page rendering was so slow that I even suspected that my ISP was having issues, which I quickly ruled out thanks to OnHub’s speed test system.

 A Web Browser is a very important requirement for me to use on my machines, the browser must be able to support most HTML5 elements at the very least.
 As I plan to stick with this challenge for as long as it takes, I spent a few hours today looking into alternative light weight web browsers and learned alot.